The endangered Albatross is a victim of plastic pollution

 David de Rothschild and the Plastiki

-The Plastiki will be travelling past the Great Pacific Garbage Patch, which is a vast mass of floating rubbish said to be as big as the State of Texas.
-Most of it is plastic.
+The Plastiki travelled past the Great Pacific Garbage Patch, which is a vast mass of floating rubbish said to be as big as the State of Texas.
+Most of it is floating plastic.

 Plastic trash that gets thrown away can end up carried by the ocean currents to add to the mass of garbage or it can end up killing a turtle that thought a plastic bag was a jellyfish or a baby albatross whose parents fed a plastic item to it.